sulemanalibuiltin/CustomButtonWithGradient/README.md

 # CustomButtonWithGradient
-A sample of customizing look and feel of UIButton by subclassing it.
+A simple customizable UIButton by subclassing it.